Inference of the low-energy constants in $\Delta$-full chiral effective field theory including a correlated truncation error: Correlating the EFT truncation error in scattering

-It is commonly used to quantify the deviation of a prediction compared to data in a correlated setting.
-Either too large or small values, compared to the reference $\chi^2$-distribution with $\nval$ degrees of freedom, point to a possible conflict between the $\GP$ prediction and the validation data.
+This distance is commonly used to quantify the deviation of a prediction compared to data in a correlated setting.
+Here, we use it to diagnose whether a set of validation data could reasonably have been drawn from a $\GP$ with covariance according to Eq.~\eqref{eq:gpcovval} and mean $m = \widehat{m} = 0$.
+Either too large or small values of $\mdsquared$, compared to the reference $\chi^2$ distribution with $\nval$ degrees of freedom, point to a possible conflict between the $\GP$ and the validation data.
 The Mahalanobis distance is a scalar measure and does not provide detailed insight about the possible tension with respect to the validation data.

-Furthermore, it is instructive to make a point-by-point comparison of $\GP$ predictions and the validation data as a function of the independent variable.
-Such comparisons are not straightforward to interpret given the mutual correlation of the predictions.
-Therefore, we de-correlate and re-scale the prediction errors to independent unit variances using a Cholesky decomposition of the trained $\GP$ covariance matrix, i.e., $\gpcovval = \boldsymbol{G}\boldsymbol{G}^T$ where $\boldsymbol{G}$ is a triangular standard deviation matrix.
+Furthermore, it is instructive to study the $\GP$ and the validation data point by point as a function of the independent variable.
+Such comparisons are not straightforward to interpret given the mutual correlation of the validation data.
+Therefore, we decorrelate and rescale the covariance matrix to independent unit variances using a Cholesky decomposition; $\gpcovval = \boldsymbol{G}\boldsymbol{G}^T$ where $\boldsymbol{G}$ is a triangular standard deviation matrix.
 From this we define the Cholesky errors

-To order the vector $\boldsymbol{D}_G$ in a meaningful way we pivot the decomposition in decreasing conditional predictive variances.
+To order the vector $\boldsymbol{D}_G$ in a meaningful way we pivot the decomposition in decreasing conditional variances.
 One should not detect any pattern when plotting the pivoted $\boldsymbol{D}_G$ versus the index of the validation data.
 To reveal further information one can introduce a ratio scale also on the abscissa by plotting the pivoted Cholesky errors versus the conditional variances used for pivoting~\cite{taweel18}.